Adult, intensively socialized wolves form individualized social bonds with their human handlers.

 Based on the new study published in Scientific Reports by researchers of the Department of Ethology at Eötvös Loránd University, Budapest, adult, intensively socialized wolves form individualized social bonds with their human handlers.

 One of the key features of the dog’s success is that they show attachment towards their owners.
 However, the origin of the ability to form these interspecific bonds is still unclear.
-To uncover this specific bond we need to investigate the attachment-related behaviours, but to understand its origins it is not enough to take a closer look on the dog’s behavior.
+To uncover this specific bond we need to investigate the attachment-related behaviors, but to understand its origins it is not enough to take a closer look on the dog’s behavior.

 Though, it is widely accepted that the common ancestor of the dog and the grey wolf probably was a highly social species, what had an important role during the domestication and the emergence of the dog as a new species, we still know nothing about the evolutionary origin of the dog-human attachment.
 By studying the dog’s closest living relative, the grey wolf, we can have an insight — though indirectly — how the common ancestor’s social system might have affected the early domestication process of the dog.